This is an evolving situation and the 90th Missile Wing will provide updated information as it becomes available.

 Med Group Screening Plan and Respiratory Clinic Information

-Active duty members only: MDG's Respiratory Clinic Hotline is open from 0730-1630 Monday-Friday and 0800-1200 Saturday-Sunday for ACTIVE DUTY members only who have fever and cold/flu-like symptoms.
+Active duty members only: MDG's Respiratory Clinic Hotline is open from 0730-1630 Monday-Friday for ACTIVE DUTY members only who have fever and cold/flu-like symptoms.
 Active Duty members can call the hotline at 773-5132 or 773-3915 or 773-5083.
-Unit leadership has a phone number if you need to reach the clinic before the above hours.
+Unit leadership has a phone number if you need to reach the clinic before the above hours or on weekends.
 You will be triaged over the phone and disposition will be determined.

 Active Duty members with any other acute concerns, or respiratory issues after the above hours, call the appointment line during normal duty hours at 773-3461 and wait for your Primary Care Team to call you back.
 After duty hours or on the weekend, call the Nurse Advice Line at 1-800-TRICARE.